RaquelATeixeira/PynneApplication/README.md

 * Controller tests to validate the REST contract.
 * Contract tests for Adapter to ensure each adapter properly translates vendor data into the unified domain model.
 * Architecture tests, that protects the intended hexagonal architecture.
-  - This is a bonus I use ArchUnit, they check structural rules of the codebase.
+  - As a bonus, I used ArchUnit to check the structural rules of the codebase.

 ## Build layout

-I choosed multi-module Maven layout (vendors / core / adapters / web) instead of keeping everything in one big module.
+I chose multi-module Maven layout (vendors / core / adapters / web) instead of keeping everything in one big module, because enforces architecture at build time, not just by convention.
 Why?
-The challenge requires strict isolation, If you put everything in a single module, the compiler will happily let you import com.bank1.* anywhere.
+The challenge requires strict isolation, If you put everything in a single module, the compiler will let you import com.bank1.* anywhere.
 The only safeguard would be discipline or ArchUnit rules.
-It enforces architecture at build time, not just by convention.

 bank-aggregator/ (parent pom)

-├─ vendors/   ← “black box” for com.bank1 / com.bank2 (I didn't changed the code)
+├─ vendors/   ← “black box” for com.bank1 / com.bank2 (I didn't change the code)

 ├─ core/      ← domain, ports, application (pure logic)